- Home

 How Should I Prepare for a PERM Audit?

 A DOL audit may be issued randomly or triggered by certain PERM criteria or an employer’s actions.
-Regardless of why the audit is initiated, the DOL will want additional information and documentation from the employer, which may include proof of all recruitment methods, documentation of all job applicants and their lawful disqualification bases, and an explanation of the business necessity for the PERM role’s minimum requirements.
+Regardless of why the audit is initiated, the DOL will want additional information and documentation from the employer, which may include proof of all recruitment methods, documentation of all job applicants and their lawful bases for disqualification, and an explanation of the business necessity for the PERM role’s minimum requirements.

 In the event of an audit, the DOL will require employers to provide the information within a certain timeframe.
-An audit will increase PERM processing time, and failure to properly respond will result in a denial and the possibility of DOL-supervised recruitment in further PERM filings.
+An audit will increase PERM processing time, and failure to respond properly will result in denial and the possibility of DOL-supervised recruitment in subsequent PERM filings.

 PERM audits can be stressful for both employers and their employees.
 PERM denials can impact the employee’s continued work authorization and the employer’s ability to file further PERM applications.
 That’s why ensuring you’re ready for an audit is imperative.